cmarshall108/parallelism/README.md

 # Parallelism

-A replacement for Python's threading module used in attempt to efficient achieve single-core threading parallelism.
+A replacement for Python's threading module used in attempt to efficiently achieve single-core threading parallelism.

 # License